 - Mobile app lags peers for auto insurance options

 Nationwide has above average (4 out of 5) J.D.
 Power ratings for policy offerings.
-It has positive ratings for its website and local agents, too.
+Besides, it has positive ratings for its website and local agents, too.

 Like a few other insurers, you can save up to 40% by driving safely.
 The SmartRide telematic device tracks these driving habits: